 - A pending DTC and freeze frame data is stored after a fault is confirmed on the first monitoring cycle.
 If the fault recurs on the next driving cycle, a confirmed DTC is stored, freeze frame data is updated, and the MIL is illuminated.
-If the fault did not recur on the next driving cycle, the pending DTC and freeze frame data is erased on the next power-up. - For the 2005 MY and later, pending DTCs will be displayed as long as the fault is present.
+If confirmed fault free on the next driving cycle, the pending DTC and freeze frame data is erased on the next power-up. - For the 2005 MY and later, pending DTCs will be displayed as long as the fault is present.
 Note that OBD-II regulations required a complete fault-free monitoring cycle to occur before erasing a pending DTC.
 In practice, this means that a pending DTC is erased on the next power-up after a fault-free monitoring cycle. - For clearing comprehensive component monitoring (CCM) pending DTCs, the specific monitor must determine that no fault is present, and a 2-hour engine off soak has occurred prior to starting the vehicle.
-The 2-hour soak criteria for clearing CCM confirmed and pending DTCs has been utilized since the 2000 MV - After a confirmed DTC is stored and the MIL has been illuminated, three consecutive fault-free monitoring cycles must occur before the MIL can be extinguished on the next (fourth) power-up.
+The 2-hour soak criteria for clearing CCM confirmed and pending DTCs has been utilized since the 2000

+- MY.
+For 2008 MY and beyond ISO 14229 programs, the engine off soak is no longer used by the diagnostic executive. - After a confirmed DTC is stored and the MIL has been illuminated, three consecutive confirmed fault-free monitoring cycles must occur before the MIL can be extinguished on the next (fourth) power-up.
 After 40 engine warm-ups, the DTC and freeze frame data is erased.